hgot07/openwrt-passpoint/ap/README.md

-This document provides a brief explanation of configuring Hotspot 2.0 (Passpoint, more officially) on OpenWrt to make an Passpoint-capable Access Point.
+This document provides a brief explanation of configuring Hotspot 2.0 (Passpoint, more officially) on OpenWrt to make a Passpoint-capable Access Point.
 Tests have been done using some GL.iNet devices including Mango, Beryl (both int./ext.
 PHYs),
 Beryl AX, Slate AX, etc.